AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 #### Add patterns using Twig and JSON

-- When possible we should be using Twig blocks
+- When possible we should be using and extending Twig blocks
 - Even header number can be passed in `<h{{ header.level }} `, etc.
 - [PROBLEM] Pattern Twig isn't integrated properly in d8
 - [PROBLEM] pattern code needs longhand / Twig namespacing